Guides¶

 - Working with the store: hold records in the in-memory

 ModelPoolwith AT-URI resolution and back-references, persist a corpus snapshot as a commit in theRepository, tag and diff revisions, materialize Arrow/Parquet views with flattened anchor columns, and cache blob bytes by content.
-Reach for this when a loaded corpus needs addressing, reproducibility, or columnar access. - Resolving and slicing media: resolve a media record to a byte handle, dispatch an annotation's anchor to the slice it points at, and decode and slice audio, video, and neural signals.
-Reach for this when an annotation must be turned into the waveform, frame, or signal window it anchors.
+These operations provide addressing, reproducibility, and columnar access for a loaded corpus. - Resolving and slicing media: resolve a media record to a byte handle, dispatch an annotation's anchor to the slice it points at, and decode and slice audio, video, and neural signals.
+Use these operations to retrieve the waveform, frame, or signal window an annotation anchors.

 Authoring and querying¶